St-Clo/04-Pandas/README.md

 # heroes-of-pymoli

-I have been assigned the task of analyzing the data for a recent fantasy game: Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, the company wants me to generate a report that breaks down the game's purchasing data into meaningful insights.

 The final report includes each of the following: